HACC-Hui/docusaurus/docs/meteor-app/running-hacc-hui.md

 => App running at: http://localhost:3400/
 ```

 Check both HACC Hui and the Bolt app are running.
+You should see a line like `⚡️ Bolt app is running on port 3000!` and `App running at: http://localhost:3400/`.

 ## Start ngrok to set up a Public URL